rmiesen/ChefConf-2018/Day1/worksession_windows-automation.md

 ## Scan your machine w/ the Baseline InSpec profile
   * `inspec exec https://github.com/dev-sec/windows-baseline -t winrm://[username]@[host]`
     - Implication: This means we can put our DevSec stuff in a private GIT repo and dynamically pull that as part of a compliance run.
-  * Note: your definition of "secure" will vary and should vary: if you blindly apply every recommended security setting, you'll have a nearly unusable system.
+  * Note: your definition of "secure" will vary and should vary.
+If you blindly apply every recommended security setting, you'll have a nearly unusable system!

 # Chocolatey
  * Traditional tools
-   - Manual conf
+   - Manual conf.
-   - Golden images
+   - Golden images (aka.
+Sacred Cows).
-   - Endpoint management tools
+   - Endpoint management tools.
-   - Doesn't integrate with Configuration Management systems like Chef
+   - None of these integrate with Configuration Management systems like Chef.
  * Modernizing automation:
-   - Software management / package management systems account for 50% -- 90% of your automation
+   - Software management / package management systems account for 50% -- 90% of your automation.
    - Lots of variability in installing packages on Windows.
  * Chocolatey
    - Easy to manage software lifecycle
-   - Universal format for managing all aspects of Windows software (msi, scripts, zips, binaries, etc..
+   - Universal format for managing all aspects of Windows software (msi, scripts, zips, binaries, etc.
    - PowerShell module simplifies work.
    - Packages are independent building blocks
    - Integrates with configuration management systems.